❝The more we value things outside our control, the less control we have.❞ -Epictetus

 I don't believe I'm unique.
 It's easy to worry about things that don't matter.
 It’s common to get upset over something over which we have no control.
 Even though getting clear about things that matter to us in the things that we can control can be difficult, it's worth it.

-I proposed we can do for ourselves is to get crystal clear on what we want out of life.
+I propose that what we can do for ourselves is to get crystal clear on what we want out of life.
 That is to say, getting crystal clear on the things that matter to us.
 Without reflection, it's easy to spend our resources in ways that don't really matter.
 It's easy to let ourselves ruin our day by getting upset over something that happened during the commute, or the speed of a checkout line.
 In the grand scheme of things, those things really don't matter.
 What matters are things that impact you.
 What matters are the things that are important to you, including what you want out of life and your personal values.

 It's far too easy to experience negative emotions over things that don't actually matter.